|Westland Wessex HCC.4,

 |Roger Dudley, a

-member of the Friends, writing from Dorset, has pointed out that three other aircraft,
+member of the Friends, writing from Dorset in 2001, pointed out that three other aircraft,

 albeit fixed-wing, based at Weston Airport many years ago, had previous Royal connections.